 Order return percent has been added to advance devices.
 The isn’t something that regular ATMs had to be concerned about.

 This acts the same way as order percent, returns will be splited across denominations according to the percentage.
 Much like Order Percent, these values are required for the bypass denomination settings.

-CHECKS
+Figure 163 CHECKS